rdoteam/cfdocus/docs/DevOps Secret Manager/How to guide/jenkins.md

 ## Inject secrets using Jenkins

 After setting up the integration in the project, go to the **Build Now** menu to run the pipeline and use the secrets.
-When the job is finished, click **Job ID > Console** to display the execution result.
+When the job is finished, click **Job ID &gt; Console** to display the execution result.

 The execution result will look like the one below: